LJPZebra/dual_analysis/readme.md

 # Dual analysis CLI

-Dual command line interface is made to standardize (across version and user) the analysis of experiment perform on Dual.
+Dual command line interface is made to standardize (across version and user) the analysis of experiments perform on Dual.

 ## Folder architecture description